viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 (To get the full list of available parameters, run `python file_via_socket.py --help`.)

 Let me summarize.
-To successfully run the demo application, you need to perform these steps:
+To successfully use the demo application, you need to perform these steps:

 1. Connect a suitable signal from a signal generator to Cora Z7 pins V_P and V_N or to pin A0 (or to both).
 2. Connect the network cable to the Cora Z7 board.
 3. Start the `python file_via_socket.py` on your PC as the server to receive digitized data samples.
 4. Start a serial terminal application (e.g., [PuTTY](https://www.putty.org/)) and connect it to the USB serial port of the Cora Z7 board in your OS.
-5. Specify the IP address of your server in the constant `SERVER_ADDR` at the beginning of [main.cpp](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/XADC_tutorial_app/main.cpp).
+5. Specify the IP address of your server in the constant `SERVER_ADDR` at the beginning of the [main.cpp](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/XADC_tutorial_app/main.cpp).
 6. Build and run the application in Vitis.

 After the application starts, you shall see output in the serial terminal similar to this: